-There’s nothing like a juicy, crispy chicken laying on a platter to get everyone to the table, especially this Instant Pot whole blackened chicken.
-Served with green beans, lemon garlic asparagus or baby potatoes for a complete meal.
+There’s nothing like a juicy, crispy chicken laying on a platter to get everyone to the table, especially this Instant Pot whole chicken.
+Rubbed in spices and lightly blackened, it can be served with green beans, lemon garlic asparagus or baby potatoes for a complete meal.

 Do you have a furry buddy who faithfully sits at your feet in the kitchen waiting for the possibility of you dropping some morsel of dinner on the floor?
 Stefanie Bundalo, the author of today’s guest recipe and of Quick Prep Cooking with Your Instant Pot cookbook has a pug, Weezer, who sits next to the warm oven all day long and waits for a roasted chicken to finish in hopes of a few scraps being tossed his way.